What is a solitaire?

 How much would you pay for a single diamond engagement ring?

 Expect to pay anything from £500.00 for a small diamond ring.
 Remember, the price varies greatly depending on the size and quality of a diamond.
-In addition, the metal choice affects the price.
+In addition, the choice of metal affects the price.

 Single gemstone rings